Abhishek-Deshmukh/Student-Affairs-Website-NISER/src/templates/input.md

 Email-Id: [studentsgymkhana@niser.ac.in](mailto:studentsgymkhana@niser.ac.in)

-Gymkhana Office: SAC room no. 1 (after taking an appointment by mail)
+Gymkhana Office: SAC room no. 1 .